giantswarm/schema/README.md

 ## Contents

-- [Image](image/): To specify a (Docker) container image to use in a container environment, plus additional information like a pull policy (Kubernetes specific).
+- [image](image/): To specify a (Docker) container image to use in a container environment, plus additional information like a pull policy (Kubernetes specific).

+- [labelvalue](labelvalue/): String to be used as a Kubernetes resource label value.

 ## How to use